roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-02 ****** bydawn1958© She danced three songs in a row with Buru and his hands got bolder and bolder with each dance.
+She danced three songs in a row with Buru and his hands got bolder and bolder with each dance.
 By the third, his right hand was securely around her back holding her tight against the front of his body.
 His hand rested directly on her ass like it was his private play-toy and Michelle felt totally embarrassed at not being able to stop Buru's crude groping.
 The look on Rodney's face grew more desperate by the minute, as the military leader danced with his wife.

  Michelle could see the knowing looks on everyone's face and she realized it was inevitable that Buru would get her alone.
 All of a sudden the man spoke in his native tongue to Sarge who mysteriously appeared beside them.
 "We go now.
 I take white beauty to room... room you say I can use," he whispered to Sarge.
 "I see if she good... good for sucking like you promise.
 I hard already!"